gardener/gardener/docs/usage/shoot_high_availability.md

 ### `Zone` Failure Tolerance

-Failure tolerance of `node` will have the following characteristics:
+Failure tolerance of `zone` will have the following characteristics:

 * Control plane components will be spread across different availability zones.
-There will not be more than one replica per zone for each control plane component which has more than one replica.
+There will at least be one replica per zone for each control plane component which has more than one replica.
 * Gardener scheduler will automatically select a `seed` which has a minimum of 3 zones to host the shoot control plane.
 * A multi-node etcd (quorum size of 3) will be provisioned offering zero-downtime capabilities with each member in a different zone.